AkshitShekhawat/ecommerce-project/README.md

 Contributions are welcome!
 Feel free to fork the project and submit a pull request.

 📃 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under ------